 I am not a fan of curves.
 You don't learn anything new from them and they are usually overly generous because of people who eventually drop the course.
 As such, there are several bonus opportunities in the class but you have to earn them.
-The sections titled Orientation Quiz, Getting Started Homework, and Getting Started Quiz are bonus opportunities which are due at the end of the second week of the semester.
+The sections titled Orientation Quiz, Getting Started Homework, and Getting Started Quiz are bonus opportunities which should be done before starting any other work.
+They are designed to teach you how to use the software.
 The Orientation Quiz will also count as a bonus and will go towards your chapter test grade.
-You can take it as many times as you wish.
-I may add a module or two throughout the semester but they would be bonus opportunities only.
+You can take the Orientation Quiz as many times as you wish.